Ernest White (1901-1980) - Organist and Organbuilder

 Barnes, William Harrison.
 The Contemporary American Organ: Its Evolution, Design and Construction (Sixth Edition).
 New York: J. Fischer & Bro., 1956.

 Callahan, Charles.
-The American Classic Organ - A History in Letters.
+The American Classic Organ – A History in Letters.
 Richmond: The Organ Historical Society, 1990.
-Aeolian-Skinner shop notes dated October 12, 1955.
+Aeolian-Skinner Shop Notes (Oct.
+12, 1955).

 Kinzey, Allen, and Sand Lawn, comps.
 E.M.
 Skinner/Aeolian-Skinner Opus List.
 New Rev. Ed.
 Richmond: The Organ Historical Society, 1997.